 Admission is arranged in conjunction with The Children's Trust School.
 Children can come to The Children's Trust from all over the UK but in the main from the South of England.
-Placements are funded by their own local area authority.

 Funding responsibility is often shared between Education, Social Services and Health departments of the child's parent/carer's home local authority.
 The school and residential houses will only admit those children with an Education, Health and Care Plan (EHCP), previously Statement of Special Educational Needs, which we believe we can meet.